RoshanJacob/Advanced-Trex-Game-/README.md

 ( PPS: If you do dare look into the secrets...
 <br>
-you may find, um, find a mess of code!)
+you may find, errr, you may find a mess of code!)

 # How To Run -